faros-ai/faros-events-cli/README.md

 CLI for reporting events to Faros platform.

-The purpose of this script is to enable integration of any CI/CD pipeline with Faros platform.
-The script provides all the necessary instrumentation for sending `CI` and `CD` events to Faros, validating the input values, and error handling.
+The script provides all the necessary instrumentation for CI/CD pipelines by sending events to Faros platform

 ## :zap: Usage